MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 <!-- ====================================================================== -->
 ## Changing the extension settings

-In version 1.1.6 or later, you can customize DevTools in the Visual Studio Code extension.
+You can customize DevTools in the Visual Studio Code extension.

 To customize the settings: